ComPDFKit/compdfkit-pdf-sdk-react-native/README.md

 - [ComPDFKit API](https://api.compdf.com/api/pricing) allows you to get 1000 files processing monthly now!
 Just [sign up](https://api.compdf.com/signup) for a free trial and enjoy comprehensive PDF functions.

 ## Prerequisites

+A development environment for running React Native projects using the React Native CLI.
+If you're using **Expo**, check out our [integration guide docs](./docs/How to Use ComPDFKit PDF SDK for ReactNative with Expo.md) on the topic.

 * A license is required for trial.
 Please contact our [sales team](https://www.compdf.com/contact-sales) to obtain a free trial license.
 * npm or yarn